 When I first started my Instagram account I was able to grow quicker than I ever thought but I was a little obsessed with it.
 Posting every day, trying to learn about editing tools such as Lightroom and run a new blog.
 It was honestly exhausting.
 As soon as I hit 2,000 followers I was stagnant for months.
 No matter what I did my for every one follower I lost 10.
 If you have Instagram then you’ll know what I’m talking it, it can feel pretty demoralising.

 I stressed about Instagram for months and was putting all my energy into it, neglected my blog.
 This is probably one of my biggest blogging mistakes I’ve ever made.
-It wasn’t until I listened to Mollie Bylett, from Where’s Mollie, at the World Travel Market (check it out here) that my relationship with Instagram and social media changed.
+It wasn’t until I listened to Mollie Bylett, from Where’s Mollie, at the World Travel Market which you can find on YouTube, that my relationship with Instagram and social media changed.
 Yes, Instagram can be a great way to make money and collaborate with brands BUT what happens one day when Instagram, or any other social media platform, disappears?
 Like MySpace did?
 We may have moved on in the digital world since MySpace but It could still happen.
 Social Media could be there one day and gone the next.
 And when it does go, what happens to you?
 I really want you to think about this.

 Social Media could be whisked away from beneath our feet your blog can’t.
 Alicia Overseas is mine and the only person who can take it from me is me.
 So that is exactly where I put in all my hard work and this is what successful bloggers will tell you.
 I now put more energy into my blog, SEO and then use social media to market Alicia Overseas.
 I’m much happier from it and my blog is better than ever!
 I’ve found that my social media following has increases the more I put into my blog.
 Don’t let this be your biggest blogging mistake if you have or a starting a blog then focus on the blog the most.